adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	<div class="product"></div>
 	<div class="searchResults"></div>

 The clue is that each of these class names describe what each module *is*.
 I don't have a clue what it looks like or how it behaves.
 Nor should I &mdash; that's the job of CSS and Javascript.
-Also, notice how there is just one class name per module, there is no need for two.
+Also, notice how there is just one class name per module&mdash;we don't need anymore.

 ## Why shouldn't you name something based on what it looks like?